FASTRAD: Dose calculation and shielding

 Using a post-processing of those results, FASTRAD provides information about optimum shielding location using several viewing representation types.
 Figure 2. presents a mapping of the mass distribution viewed by one component of an electronic board.
 The red area indicates the critical directions in terms of shielding thickness.

 The user is able to optimize the size of additional shielding that can be used to decrease the received dose on the studied detector.

 The main advantage of this process is the short time needed to complete this task and the well defined mechanical shielding solution provided by the sector analysis post-processing.

 Monte Carlo algorithm

-The dose calculation in the software is particularly efficient with the Monte Carlo module (developed through a partnership with the CNES).
+The dose calculation in the software uses a Monte Carlo module (developed through a partnership with the CNES).
 This algorithm can be used either in a forward process or a reverse one.
 In the first case, the software manages the transport of electrons and photons (including secondary particles) from 1keV to 10 MeV, in the 3D model.
 Creation of secondary photons and electrons are taken into account.
 Any type of energy spectrum and source geometry can be defined.
 Sensitive volumes (SV) are selected by the user and FASTRAD computes the deposited energy inside the SVs.
-The reverse Monte Carlo module is dedicated to the dose calculation due to an isotropic irradiation of electrons in a complex and multi-scale geometry, and as a result, the forward algorithm can lead to huge computational times.
+The reverse Monte Carlo module is dedicated to the dose calculation due to an isotropic irradiation of electrons in a complex and multi-scale geometry, and as a result, the forward algorithm can lead to large computational times.
 The principle of the reverse method is to use: